calhoward/calhoward.github.io/_posts/2022-05-15-Hacking_Leviton_Fan_Humidity_Switch.md

 ## Analyzing the board

 The first step in reverse-engineering a circuit is to take a glance at the board and find the main logic ICs.
-In this case, I identified the *[Microchip](https://www.microchip.com/) [PIC16F1823 8-bit microcontroller IC](https://www.digikey.com/en/products/detail/microchip-technology/PIC16F1823-I-SL/2258580)* as the main logic processor used in the *IPHS5-1LW*.
-For this project, the PIC16F1823 will be our target for analyzing the circuit's logic, as well as tapping into and controlling its I/O.
+In this case, I identified the *[Microchip](https://www.microchip.com/) [PIC16F1823 8-bit microcontroller IC](https://www.digikey.com/en/products/detail/microchip-technology/PIC16F1823-I-SL/2258580)* as the main logic processor used in the Leviton *IPHS5-1LW*.
+For this project, the *PIC16F1823* will be our target for analyzing the circuit's logic, as well as tapping into and controlling its I/O.

 ![]({{ site.baseurl }}/assets/img/2022/Hacking-Leviton-Fan-Humidity-Switch/05_15_2022_02-min.jpg)
 *Fig. 1 - Photo of the IPHS5-1LW logic board*